jemishGhoghari/Hotel-Management-Software/README.md

-## Welcome to EcoSoft IT Solutions.
+## Welcome to FinsterSoft IT Solutions.

 ## Many Greetings
   ### Hello Users, Welcome to Hotel Management Software Warehouse.
 Nowadays, We all know that management is most required thing in any startup business or a well developed business.
 In addition,   Management of Gigantic firms are more difficult today.
 Our Company work on Sofwares to get the best solutions of todays problems.
 Today, We are introducing a new software for   Hotel Management.